 - (Note) The change of the shutter speed is enabled only when the shutter switch is set to any positions other than "0".
 As long as the shutter switch is positioned at "0", shutter speed cannot be changed even if "7" is selected for the mode switch and the UP/DOWN switch is manipulated.
-(The shutter is always OFF where the shutter switch = "0") - $\rightarrow\,$ Refer to the next section (Section 6) for the specific setting method.
+(The shutter is always OFF where the shutter switch = "0") - → Refer to the next section (Section 6) for the specific setting method. - (!)
+Since FC1600FCL is equipped with the independent shutter setting switch and mode setting switch, it does not require the setting manipulation for the current shutter speed unlike the FC20 series products.